Samsung M2070 Driver, Toner Not Compatible Error, Wi-Fi Setup Failure, and Printing Issues

 What was tried: Multiple attempts focused on configuration without changing the underlying driver package.
 Only after replacing the driver stack did the printer’s behavior change.

-Where this sometimes ended: Printing began working once the driver source matched the current support model.
+Where this sometimes ended: Printing began working once the driver source matched the current support model under HP.
 Prior attempts gave no partial improvement.

 What users observed: With two computers involved, one running Windows 11, the printer failed to complete wireless pairing.
 Pressing the WPS button did not produce a code or confirmation, and no printed setup information appeared.
 The printer remained tethered by USB as a result.